anitavincent/simple_crawler/README.md

 # Docker

+You must have docker and docker-compose installed

-run docker-compose up to start container
+to start container:

-There is no log when using docker
+`make docker`